 Archaeopteryx Skull Replica measures 2.0 inches or 5.2cm.
 Archaeopteryx Skull Replica is museum quality polyurethane cast.
-Made in USA.
+2-part skull (separate cranium & jaw).
+1:1 Scale, Made in USA.
 Archaeopteryx lithographica is the scientific name.
-Our percise Archaeopteryx skull can be used as a teaching tool, museum skull exhibit, home decor skull, or office decor skull.
+Our precise Archaeopteryx skull fossil can be used as a teaching tool, museum skull exhibit, home decor skull, or office decor skull.

 Archaeopteryx lithographica meaning old wing, sometimes referred to by its German name, Urvogel, is a genus of bird like dinosaurs.
 Between the late 19th century and the early 21st century, Archaeopteryx was generally accepted by palaeontologists and popular reference books as the oldest known bird.

 Archaeopteryx lithographica lived in the Late Jurassic around 150 million years ago, in what is now southern Germany, and also Portugal, during a time when Europe was an archipelago of islands in a shallow warm tropical sea, much closer to the equator than it is now.

 Similar in size to a Eurasian magpie, with the largest individuals possibly attaining the size of a raven, the largest species of Archaeopteryx lithographica could grow to about 1 ft.
 8 in. in length.
 Despite their small size, broad wings, and inferred ability to fly or glide,